-Our policy requires non-employee directors to hold 10,000 shares within five years of beginning service on the Board.
+Our policy requires non-employee directors to hold seven times the base annual retainer fee in share value to be owned within five years of initial election or appointment.
 All of the directors currently meet the stock ownership guidelines or are making acceptable progress to their applicable level.